 - The long-standing program English for International Students and Scholars (EISS), offered in the fall, spring, and summer each year.

-- The Cornell-China Undergraduate Summer Program (CCUSP), which has partnerships with Beijing Normal University, Hong Kong Baptist University United International College, Beijing University of Chemical Technology, East China University of Science and Technology, Renmin University, Shandong University, Shanghai University, Xiamen University, and others.
+- The Cornell-China Undergraduate Summer Program (CCUSP), which has partnerships with Beijing Normal University, Hong Kong Baptist University United International College, Beijing University of Chemical Technology, East China University of Science and Technology, Renmin University, Shandong University, Shanghai University, Xiamen University, Nanjing University of Finance, University of International Business and Economics (Beijing), Wuhan University, Zhongnan University of Economic and Law, and others.

-- Cornell University Summer College, which brings more than 1,300 students from more than 40 countries to campus each summer.
+- Cornell University Summer College, which brings as many as 1,500 students from more than 40 countries to campus each summer.
 In particular, two of its programs are especially suitable for international students: the College Success program and the English Immersion program.
 The international nature of Summer College is one of the most frequently praised aspects of this program.

 - International students also participate in Professional Studies offerings including the Administrative Management Institute; Cornell University Viticulture and Enology Experience; Institute for Internet Culture, Policy, and Law; Policy Development Program; and the Post-Baccalaureate Program in Health Studies.